 Before creating a course like this, sit down to consider if there is really any benefit to providing the same information in two formats.
 Do you need both?
 Can they each have a different, specific role?
 If you do need them, consider if there’s a more effective way of combining them into a single unit that can be used in and out of the classroom.

 Aside from being redundant, this method is ineffective because it has the same problems that traditional textbooks have: it doesn’t engage learners.
-An eBook style course forced learners to sit for an hour or two with no built-in breaks or ways to involve the audience.
+A eBook style course forced learners to sit for an hour or two with no built-in breaks or ways to involve the audience.

 Instead, you need to break down your info into manageable chunks that avoid overwhelming your learners.
+Want to know more?
+Here're The Top 5 Reasons Why You Should Develop, Manage & Deploy Bite Sized-Learning

 3) Voiceover from Hell-o